-Elementary and middle-school campers work with professional archaeologists to uncover the buried remains of a 16th-century Spanish colony that mysteriously disappeared more than 400 years ago.
-They also explore the ancient history of North Carolina’s native cultures through hands-on activities, excavation, artifact analysis, ancient technology demonstrations, experiments, and more.
+Elementary and middle-school campers work with professional archaeologists to uncover the buried remains of the 16th-century Native American village of Joara and the Spanish Fort San Juan, established in 1567 and destroyed by native peoples in 1568.
+They also explore the ancient history of North Carolina’s native cultures through hands-on activities, excavation, artifact analysis, experiments, and more.

 Overnight campers stay in our air-conditioned field house with bunk beds and bathrooms.
 Most meals are prepared on the premises; dietary restrictions can typically be accommodated.

-High-school campers spend the first part of the week working alongside professional archaeologists to explore the mysteries of the Berry site near Morganton, NC and the ill-fated Spanish colony that persisted there for 18 months.
-On Thursday and Friday, guest experts will join the campers for a 2-day, 2-night excursion to Cherokee, NC and other nearby archaeological attractions.
-(Note: final camp itinerary subject to change.
-Check back regularly for updates!)
+High-school campers work alongside professional archaeologists to explore the mysteries of the Berry site and the ill-fated Spanish colony that persisted there for 18 months.
+Towards the end of the week, archaeologists from Western Carolina University will lead campers on a 2-day excursion to Cherokee, NC and other nearby archaeological attractions.

-We offer a 15% discount for campers attending multiple camps.
-We also offer a 10% discount for siblings, regardless of whether they choose the same session or not.
+We offer a 10% discount for siblings, regardless of whether they choose the same session or not.

 Enrollment Information and Forms